LandSandBoat/lsb-wiki/Miscellaneous-(Server).md

 py -m pip3 install sqlalchemy
 ```

-Double click on \pydarkstar\makebin.py to create base files then open \pydarkstar\bin\config.yaml with a text editor (default options listed):
+Double click on \pydarkstar\makebin.py to create base files then open \pydarkstar\bin\config.yaml with a text editor (default options listed below):

 ```
 name: Zissou (name of the bot displayed in game)